 Governor Bryant is originally from Mississippi and serves as a Senior Advisor at AFPI.
 He is a founding member of Bryant Songy Snell Global Partners, where he provides strategic advice and counsel and business development services to some of the world’s largest industry leaders.
 Governor Bryant served two terms as Mississippi’s 64th governor from 2012 to 2020 prior to opening his consulting firm.
 He also served as Mississippi’s lieutenant governor, as state auditor, and as a legislator in the Mississippi House of Representatives.
 While serving as governor, Bryant largely centered his efforts on creating new economic opportunities, among other things.
 Under Governor Bryant’s leadership, Mississippi saw its lowest-ever unemployment rate, its lowest-ever high school dropout rate, its lowest-ever teen pregnancy rate, its highest-ever number of jobs, its highest-ever number of graduating physicians, its highest-ever K-12 reading and math improvement scores, and its highest-ever high school graduation rate.
 Governor Bryant served as Chairman of the Education Commission of the States; Chairman of the Southern States Energy Board; Chairman of Jobs for America’s Graduates; and Chairman of the Royal Commonwealth Society of the United States.
 A Moorhead native and former deputy sheriff, he earned his bachelor’s degree in Criminal Justice from the University of Southern Mississippi and a master’s degree in Political Science from Mississippi College, where he also received an Honorary Doctorate of Laws Degree.
 Before being elected governor, he served as an adjunct professor of government at Mississippi College.
 Governor Bryant resides in Hazlehurst, Mississippi with his wife Deborah.
 They have two children and three grandchildren.

-Alexandra Caro Campana is from Fort Collins, Colorado, and serves as AFPI’s Director of the Center for 1776.
+Alexandra Caro Campana is from Fort Collins, Colorado, and serves as the Director of the Center for 1776 and Director of the Center for Opportunity Now at AFPI.
 Campana most recently served three years in the White House under President Donald Trump, first at the Office of Management and Budget and later at the Domestic Policy Council (DPC).
 She led space policy and child welfare policy for DPC and helped coordinate various activities of the DPC team.
 She also acted as the liaison between DPC and the Office of the First Lady’s policy team and frequently helped coordinate policy rollouts for the two teams.
 Campana attended Pepperdine University, where she ran track and cross country and received a degree in Economics.
 She later earned master’s degrees in Political Economy from both Georgetown University and Solvay Brussels School of Economics and Management.
 Campana has not stepped foot on a track since college but now enjoys running half marathons in different countries around the world.

 ““Freedom is never more than one generation away from extinction.
 We didn't pass it to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children's children what it was once like in the United States where men were free.””